 - Australia has cleared 80% of the koala’s natural habitat.

 Family travel tip: What to do in Gippsland on the weekend, We recommend that you take some food for a bbq or a picnic.
 There is a park near where the ferry lands that had bbq facilities, a table and chairs to sit and a kids playground.
-Remember to pack only what you can carry if you intened to do the Raymond Island koala walk after eating.
+Remember to pack only what you can carry if you intend to do the Raymond Island koala walk after eating.
 There is also a boardwalk to stroll along the water’s edge that provides great views of Paynesville.
 Take your time and enjoy one of the best Gippsland tourist attractions